Is your Hydrangea slowly blemishing its beauty because of the yellow leaves?

 How to Fix?

 - If your plant gets yellow leaves, move it to a dark location.

-3. Nutrient Deficiency
+3. Nutrient Mismatch

 - Use Epsom salts to provide the plant with the adequate magnesium it needs.